liferay/liferay-docs/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/10-upgrading-frameworks-and-features/04-upgrading-service-builder.markdown

 `GuestbookName` is generated to `docroot/WEB-INF/service/com/liferay/docs/guestbook/exception`.
 Classes that use the exception must import `com.liferay.docs.guestbook.exception.GuestbookNameException`.

-Update references to your portlet's exception classes.
+If this upgrade is required in your Service Builder project, you must update the references to your portlet's exception classes.

 Once your Service Builder portlet is upgraded,
 [deploy it](/docs/reference/7-2/-/knowledge_base/r/deploying-a-project).